antzm/es6-examples/README.md

 // HAMSTER
 // FISH
 ```
-And here is the same script where the regular function has been replaced by an Arrow Function:
+And here is the same script where the regular function has been replaced by an Arrow Function, which is a new addition to the ES6:
 ```
 const pets = ["dog", "cat", "hamster", "fish"];